- Visiting Us

 Lilies – beauty, elegance, grace and even some with fragrance, what more could a gardener want?

-Mirabilis – Four o’clock flower, so called as the flowers open late afternoon and have faded by the morning.
-Makes a bushy perennial with clusters of of long tubular flowers in red, pink, white, yellow or magenta, with all colours appearing on the same plant sometimes.
+Mirabilis – four o’clock flower, so-called, as the flowers open late afternoon and have faded by the morning.
+Makes a bushy perennial with clusters of long tubular flowers in red, pink, white, yellow or magenta, with all colours appearing on the same plant sometimes.